 Sidecars which bolt directly to the motorbike's frame without the need for any modifications to the motorbike are acceptable without specific approval.
-However, sidecars which require the motorbike to be modified (for example, welding to the frame) must be approved by the Department of Transport and Main Roads.
+However, sidecars which require the motorbike to be modified (for example, welding to the frame) must be approved by the department.
 Before modifying your motorbike so that a sidecar can be attached, you should engage the services of an Approved Person Engineer.